Multivariate Counterfactual Systems And Causal Graphical Models: Abstract

 \section{Abstract}

-Among Judea Pearl's many contributions to Causality and Statistics, the graphical \hbox{{\em d}-separation} criterion, the {\em do}-calculus and the mediation formula stand out.
-In this chapter we show that \hbox{{\em d}-separation} provides direct insight into an earlier causal model originally described in terms of potential outcomes and event trees.
-In turn, the resulting synthesis leads to a simplification of the {\em do}-calculus that clarifies and separates the underlying concepts, and a simple counterfactual formulation of a complete identification algorithm in causal models with hidden variables.
+Among Judea Pearl's many contributions to causality and statistics, the graphical \hbox{{\em d}-separation} criterion, and the {\em do}-calculus stand out.
+In this paper we show that \hbox{{\em d}-separation} provides direct insight into an earlier causal model originally described in terms of potential outcomes and event trees.
+In turn, the resulting synthesis leads to a simplification of the {\em do}-calculus that clarifies and separates the underlying concepts, {and a simple counterfactual formulation of a complete identification algorithm in causal models with hidden variables.}